Questions and Answers

 Why sign the Declaration?

 Governments signing the Glasgow Declaration renew their commitment to take a food system approach to the climate emergency and continue to work on adopting and implementing sustainable integrated food policies.
-In doing so, signatories also add their voice behind the call to action targeted at national and international policy-makers at COP26.
+In doing so, signatories also add their voice behind the call to action targeted at national and international policy-makers at the UN Climate Change Conference of the Parties.

 How was the Glasgow Declaration text drafted?